NZMSA/2020-Phase-2/Advanced-Features--Testing/README.md

 - If I pick a cell already with a colour, I expect that the cell will change the colour of my choice
 - Etc

 Acceptance testing is all about having different scenarios and inputs and making sure that we have the correct outputs when we interact with the system.
-While we can get a user to do this type of testing, it becomes an issue on very large systems.
+While we can get a user to do this type of testing, it becomes an issue on very large systems due to the time it takes to test.
+It also becomes an even larger waste if the system changes again and we have to repeat the test again.
 This is due to the need to verify all functionalities of the system still work after any changes and updates to the system (i.e. backend implement changes).
+To avoid this we implement automated acceptance test to save time and cost.

 ## When and why to Automated Acceptance test?